 The Fairmont State University Academy of the Arts plans to conduct auditions for its upcoming Youth Company class and show this spring.

-The Fairmont State University Academy for the Arts is now accepting enrollments for the Academy spring 2014 term, which will begin the week of Feb.
-17.
+The Fairmont State University Academy for the Arts is accepting registrations for fall classes and private lessons in art, music and theatre.
+Classes and lessons begin the week of Sept.
+2.

 For schedules, dates, registration forms, prices and instructor information, click here or call Academy Director Leigh Anne Bolyard at (304) 333-3655.
 Find the Academy on Facebook at Fairmont State University Academy for the Arts.